powersync-ja/powersync-js/packages/drizzle-driver/README.md

 });
 ```

+## Known limitations

+- The integration does not currently support nested transations (also known as `savepoints`).
+- The Drizzle schema needs to be created manually, and it should match the table definitions of your PowerSync schema.

-## Compilable queries
+### Compilable queries

-To use Drizzle queries in your hooks and composables, they currently need to be converted using `toCompilableQuery`.
+To use Drizzle queries in your hooks and composables, queries need to be converted using `toCompilableQuery`.

 ```js
 import { toCompilableQuery } from '@powersync/drizzle-driver';